 DeBrincat followed that up with 41 goals and 76 points in his 2018-19 campaign.
-Now in his third season with the Blackhawks, the 22-year-old is actually “slumping” with only 12 goals through 51 games.
-But he also has 23 assists and 35 points, both of which are third on the team.
+The 23-year-old hit a bit of a production slump in his third season with the Blackhawks, but his underlying stats still boded well for continued long-term success.
+He’s off to a good start in this 2020-21 season, at the top of the Blackhawks’ leaderboard.
 It’s safe to say the future looks bright.

 Blackhawks’ 2017 Draft Pick: Henri Jokiharju (1st Round, #29 Overall)